 1. Edinburgh Castle

-Edinburgh Castle is the proud heart located on the top of the ancient volcanic mountain Castle Rock (Photo source: Collected)
+Edinburgh Castle is the proud heart located on top of the ancient volcanic mountain Castle Rock (Photo source: Collected)

-When mentioning Edinburgh tourist attractions , it is impossible not to mention Edinburgh Castle - the proud heart located on the top of the ancient volcanic rock Castle Rock.
+When mentioning Edinburgh tourist attractions , it is impossible not to mention Edinburgh Castle - the proud heart located on top of the ancient volcanic rock Castle Rock.
 Built in the 12th century, this structure is not only a military fortress, but also a living witness to the turbulent history of Scotland.
-The dark gray stone walls bear the marks of time, each stone slab seems to tell the heroic history of sieges, wars and even palace intrigues.
+The dark gray stone walls bear the marks of time, each stone slab seems to tell the heroic history of sieges, wars and even royal intrigues.

 In particular, every August, the castle becomes the center of the Military Tattoo event - Scotland's largest military music and performance festival.
-This is the moment when you feel the most clearly the pulse of history and national pride.
+This is the moment you feel most clearly the pulse of history and national pride.

 2. Royal Mile